MiguelCastillo/azureContainer/README.md

 ### initialize(accessLevel) : method
-Initializes the container.
+Initializes the Azure container.
 If the container name does not exist, one is created.
-If you already know the container exists, then you can safely omit calling this method.
-If you are doubt, then always call this method.
+Otherwise, this is a noop.
+If you already know the container exists, then you can safely omit this method.
+If you are unsure, then make sure you call it.

 #### arguments
-- `accessLevel` - Optional string to specify if when creating a container, it should be `private`, public `blob`, or public `container`.
-If nothing is proived, then container is `private`.
+- `accessLevel` - Optional string to specify the access level of the creating a container.
+Valid values are `private`, public `blob`, or public `container`.
+Default is `private`.

 Examples
 - `initialize('container')`